-China is widely viewed as the United States' closest competitor in the international AI market.
-China's 2017 "Next Generation AI Development Plan" describes AI as a "strategic technology" that has become a "focus of international competition."
-Recent Chinese achievements in the field demonstrate China's potential to realize its goals for AI development.
-In particular, China has pursued language and facial recognition technologies, many of which it plans to integrate into the country's domestic surveillance network.
-Such technologies could be used to counter espionage and aid military targeting.
+27 China State Council, "A Next Generation Artificial Intelligence Development Plan," p.
+2.

+espionage and aid military targeting.
 In addition to developing various types of air, land, sea, and undersea autonomous military vehicles, China is actively pursuing swarm technologies, which could be used to overwhelm adversary missile defense interceptors.
-Moreover, open-source publications indicate that China is developing a suite of AI tools for cyber operations.
+Moreover, open-source publications indicate that China is developing a suite of AI tools for cyber operations.28

-China's management of its AI ecosystem stands in stark contrast to that of the United States.
-In general, few boundaries exist between Chinese commercial companies, university research laboratories, the military, and the central government.
-China's National Intelligence Law, for example, requires companies and individuals to "support, assist, and cooperate with national intelligence work."
-As a result, the Chinese government has a direct means of guiding military AI development priorities and accessing technology developed for civilian purposes.
+China's management of its AI ecosystem stands in stark contrast to that of the United States.29 In general, few boundaries exist between Chinese commercial companies, university research laboratories, the military, and the central government.
+China's National Intelligence Law, for example, requires companies and individuals to "support, assist, and cooperate with national intelligence work."30 As a result, the Chinese government has a direct means of guiding military AI development priorities and accessing technology developed for civilian purposes.

-Russian president Vladimir Putin has stated that "whoever becomes the leader in [AI] will become the ruler of the world."
-At present, however, Russian AI development lags significantly behind that of the United States and China.
-As part of Russia's effort to close this gap, Russia has released a national strategy that outlines 5- and 10-year benchmarks for improving the country's AI expertise, educational programs, datasets, infrastructure, and legal regulatory system.
-Russia has indicated it will continue to pursue its 2008 defense modernization agenda, which called for robotizing 30% of the country's military equipment by 2025.
+Russian president Vladimir Putin has stated that "whoever becomes the leader in [AI] will become the ruler of the world."31 At present, however, Russian AI development lags significantly behind that of the United States and China.
+As part of Russia's effort to close this gap, Russia has released a national strategy that outlines 5- and 10-year benchmarks for improving the country's AI expertise, educational programs, datasets, infrastructure, and legal regulatory system.32 Russia has indicated it will continue to pursue its 2008 defense modernization agenda, which called for robotizing 30% of the country's military equipment by 2025.33